 - Most people have a hazy understanding of what governments and politicians really do.
 But almost everyone cares about what happens in their own communities.
 A great deal of sympathy can be gained by focusing your content on local issues.
 Make the conversation about what matters for them and their environment; not about you, the party and opponents, nor the country.

 - Your communication must be reciprocal to bear fruit in the longer term.
 The aim should be to gradually create a platform through which potential voters can get involved in shaping policies.

 - The government touches everyone’s lives in more ways than one, and everyone has an opinion about how the government should handle various issues, even if they don’t realise it.
 Try to use this to your advantage when you encourage people to cast their ballots for you.

 - A subtle but effective way of mobilising an irregular voter is by slightly altering your vocabulary when you ask questions or talk about issues that are relevant to them.
 People’s internal identity is in most cases only loosely connected to their actions.
 You may capitalise on this discrepancy by emphasising their identity of being a changemaker rather than the act of voting for you.

 - Finally, circulating that many people will show up to vote (along with frequent explainers and reminders of process and date) helps stimulate turnout.
 No one wants to go to an uncrowded party, and no one wants to be on a losing team.

-All this writes and reads in theory of course much easier than it is done in practice.
+All this is easier to write (and read) than it is to do in practice.
 There is no universal recipe for successful voter canvassing, only tried and tested ingredients which have proven impactful in the past.
 Stay tuned for more PartyParty tips on political campaigning.